Uploading to Bintray

 If you intend to collaborate with other users, you first need to create a Bintray organization, and create your repository under the organization’s profile rather than under your own user profile.

-On your user profile (or organization profile) click “Add new repository”.
-Fill in the Create Repository form making sure to select Conan as the Type.
+In your user profile (or organization profile), click “Add new repository” and fill in the Create Repository form.
+Make sure to select Conan as the Type.